 <Polarion Installation>/scriptsby default) of the script to run.

 In the script, all properties are available as variables.
 The name of the variable is the name of the property, the value is the string value of the property.

 cost.js whenever a (requirement) Work Item is changed to calculate the field cost.
 A variable called pricePerManHour with the value "50" will be available in the script.

-Usually the script fields are only updated when a Work Item is changed.
+Usually, the script fields are only updated when a Work Item is changed.
 However, if you changed the configuration or the script and want to ensure that all Work Items are updated according to the changed settings you should use the update job.

 To be able to use the Job you have to configure it in the Scheduler configuration of Polarion (Global Administration > Scheduler).
-Add following job definition:
+Add the following job definition:

 <job name="Update Script Fields Global" id="update.script.fields" disabled="true" scope="system">

 </job> The job will have to look at every Work Item to determine if it has to be updated.
 If you have a Polarion installation with many Work Items, you should consider configuring the job for only specific projects by adjusting the scope accordingly.